faaip/portfolio/index.md

 *Gloria Stage at Roskilde Festival '18 - Photo by Mariliis Kundla*<br/><br/>

 At Roskilde Festival 2018, I was a part of the team that helped build the Gloria stage and develop software for the visuals.
 This was done alongside Vertigo (formerly Obscura) and a bunch of talented visual artists, scene technicians and designers.
-My main role here was to develop control tools for use in production, allowing people to focus on the visuals themselves.
+My main role here was to develop control tools for use in production, allowing artists and VJ's to focus on the visual experience itself.

 ## Digital Neighbourhood